Symmetries/SnakeJS/README.md

 # SnakeJS

-Recreation of Snake with a special message when you reach a length of 100 Game can be found [here](symmetries.github.io/snake)
+Recreation of Snake with a special message when you reach a length of 100.
+The game can be found [here](symmetries.github.io/snake)